fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_viewFollowsTagged=0`
 > If true (`=1`) and a window is tagged with a single tag, the view is correspondingly set to the tag.

+`Config_viewMargins=0;0;0;0`
+> The margin of a view (around the layout, "monocle" and "tile") as a semicolon separated list of values in px (top;right;bottom;left), which by default can be activated per view with the hotkey Win+Shift+N (`View_toggleMargins`).
+With view margins you may create an empty area on the monitor, which is not occupied by the layout, therewith making a desktop widget visible.

 ### Rules